dhelgerson/ObsidianVault/Discrete structures/Ch X.md

 (exactly like boolean logic laws. just w/ the signs switched 'cause boolean algebra)
 ## functional completeness
 a set of operations is functionally complete if any boolean function can be expressed using only operations from the set.

+boolean algebra is used to describe electric gates

+and, or, and not